mantzavinos004/Guide404/README.txt

 -newermt 2020-03-03	With this option, we set the date.
 Only files newer than the specified date will be presented.
 -exec ls -al {} \;	This option executes the specified command, using the curly brackets as placeholders for each result.
 The backslash escapes the next character from being interpreted by the shell because otherwise, the semicolon would terminate the command and not reach the redirection.
 2>/dev/null	         This is a STDERR redirection to the 'null device', which we will come back to in the next section.
 This redirection ensures that no errors are displayed in the terminal.
 This redirection must not be an option of the 'find' command.

+example: find / -type f -name "*.conf" -newermt 2020-03-03 -size +25k -size -28k 2>/dev/null

+STDIN/OUT/ERR:

+Data Stream for Input
+STDIN – 0
+Data Stream for Output
+STDOUT – 1
+Data Stream for Output that relates to an error occurring.
+STDERR – 2

+When we use the greater-than sign (>) to redirect our STDOUT, a new file is automatically created if it does not already exist.
+If this file exists, it will be overwritten without asking for confirmation.
+If we want to append STDOUT to our existing file, we can use the double greater-than sign (>>).

+example: athleticKid@htb[/htb]$ find /etc/ -name passwd >> stdout.txt 2>/dev/null
+this find the /etc/passwd files and write them at the end of file stdout.txt, while the errors (2) goes at the null device (nowhere)

+example 2: cat << EOF > stream.txt
+you give inputs until you press "EOF", then all are load in the txt file